Top Ten Questions About Wheelchair Van Financing

 2. Can't Medicaid or Medicare pay for the vehicle?
 What about insurance?

 While Medicare and Medicaid may cover the cost of your wheelchair or scooter, they do not cover the cost of a wheelchair accessible vehicle.
 Neither does health insurance.
 There are some national, state and nonprofit funding sources that can help.
 Find a full list of those services here.

 3. Why don't you offer free financing?

-BraunAbility purchases chassis directly from the automotive manufacturer and not a dealership, the same consumer financing incentives you see offered by a Chrysler or Ford dealership, for example, do not carry over to the mobility dealership.
+BraunAbility purchases vehicle directly from the automotive manufacturer and not a dealership, the same consumer financing incentives you see offered by a Chrysler or Ford dealership, for example, do not carry over to the mobility dealership.
 Purchasing directly from the manufacturer lowers the MSRP, and BraunAbility Finance then works with major lenders to ensure we can offer competitive terms and low rates."And remember - the $0 due at signing and 0% interest claims you hear from automotive dealerships usually come with major strings attached," says Jill, like requiring you to make your first payment on site instead or becoming ineligible for bonus cash offers.